-This is the first release of the switch.
+The following sections describe the revision history for the switch module.
 Refer to the Cisco Intelligent Gigabit Ethernet Switch Module for the IBM eServer BladeCenter Installation Guide and the Cisco Systems Intelligent Gigabit Ethernet Switch Module for the IBM eServer BladeCenter Software Configuration Guide for the features supported in this release.